recursehex/Hybrid/README.md

 # Hybrid Programming Language

 Hybrid is a performant, statically-typed programming language that combines the power of C/C++ with the flexibility of Python.
-It features a modern, expressive syntax, interoperating with C/C++ while being memory-safe.
+It has a modern, expressive syntax, interoperating with C/C++ while being memory-safe.

 ## Features

-- **C-style syntax** with explicit type declarations
+- **Modern syntax** with explicit type declarations
 - **LLVM backend** for optimized native code generation
 - **Static typing** with automatic type inference for literals
-- **Control flow** including if-else, while loops, C-style for loops, and foreach
+- **Control flow** including if-else, while, for, and foreach
 - **Arrays** with literals and indexing
 - **Structs** with constructors and member access
 - **Interactive REPL** with live code compilation